3numdao/web3ns/README.md

 # Running Locally

 To run the application locally use `npx wrangler dev`.
-This runs the application in dev mode and will use the preview namespace referenced above.
+This runs the application in dev mode and will use the preview namespace and `.dev.vars` mentioned above.